BaumGuard/gqthres/README.md

 If you have started `gqthres` by doubleclicking it you won't see any error messages, but if you have started it from the command line you will see a stacktrace there.
 A sign for an error are the three empty output text fields after you have entered a value and clicked `OK`.<br />
 Always enter the right value that corresponds to the item you have selected in the drop-down menu.<br />
 Some callsigns aren't present on [qrzcq.com](https://qrzcq.com) and consequently the locator can not be retrieved.<br />
-Please also make sure that all items in `gqthres.properties` have the format `key=value` and pay attention to the lower and upper cases.
+Please also make sure that all items in `gqthres.conf` have the format `key=value` and pay attention to the lower and upper cases.